validitylabs/HOPR-PL-Substrate/README.md

 6. Adaptable anonymity (adjustable pricing and resource consumption depending on how anonymous you want to be)

 ## Decentralization:
 HOPR is a decentralized network without central points of failure and it allows anyone to join and use the services.
 It specifically does not rely on mailbox providers or other trusted parties.
-The message layer does require some on-chain activities for openening or closing/settling payment channels but existing public blockchains today (e.g. Ethereum) are easily capable of handling traffic of up to 1M nodes which would lead to several million transactions per month which arise from a few channel open and channel close transactions per node.
+The message layer does require some on-chain activities for opening or closing/settling payment channels but existing public blockchains today (e.g. Ethereum) are easily capable of handling traffic of up to 1M nodes which would lead to several million transactions per month which arise from a few channel open and channel close transactions per node.

 Objectives that HOPR achieves: